 Meredith Rainey researched and developed a new work exploring perception through the vehicle of Hermann Rorschach’s famous inkblot test, in collaboration with artist Luke Dubois and composer Todd Reynolds.
 Reynolds is a long-time member of Bang on a Can, has worked with Steve Reich, and participated in Yo-Yo Ma’s Silk Road Project.
 Together with company co-director, Sun-Mi Cho, Rainey devised a work-in-progress showing, “Reflections Choreographic Workshop,” for invited guests with dancers Sun-Mi Cho, Heidi Cruz, Willie Brown, and Alex Ratcliffe-Lee.

-Peter d’Agostino is a multimedia artist and a 1992 Pew Fellow.
+Roko Kawai is a dance artist and a 2003 Pew Fellow.

 Travis Preston is dean of the California Institute of the Arts (CalArts) School of Theater and artistic director of the CalArts Center for New Performance.